On eve of Kabul’s fall to Taliban, U.S. watchdog predicted ‘bleak’ future with al Qaeda on the rise

 Since striking an agreement in February 2020 with the Trump administration, “the Taliban has significantly increased violence, including assassination campaigns of government officials, journalists, and civil society actors,” Mr. Sopko’s report said.
 “Meanwhile, the Taliban’s ties to al Qaeda only appear to be deepening, with al Qaeda fighters now spread across 15 Afghan provinces.”

-Former Bush administration national security adviser Stephen Hadley told the inspector general, “we originally said that we won’t do nation building, but there is no way to ensure that al Qaeda won’t come back without it.”
+Former Bush administration national security adviser Stephen Hadley told the inspector general, “We originally said that we won’t do nation-building, but there is no way to ensure that al Qaeda won’t come back without it.”

 A senior NATO official told the inspector general that the first draft of the 2009 U.S. military strategy for Afghanistan “did not even mention al Qaeda because they believed it was ‘no longer a problem.’”